CodinGeoR/Drawing-with-Fingers-Python-OpenCV-/README.md

 ```

 The last thing to consider is the farthest point form our centroid.
 This is because we want to draw with our finger making it the farthest point.
-It is done with some claculus:
+It is done with some calculus:

 ```python
 s = defects[:,0][:,0]